-In 1750 the northern part of New Hanover County became Duplin County.
-In 1764 another part of New Hanover County was combined with part of Bladen County to form Brunswick County.
-Finally, in 1875 the separation of northern New Hanover County to form Pender County.
+New Hanover county was formed in 1729 and known as the New Hanover Precinct of Bath County, being that portion taken from Craven County.
+During 1734 parts of the precinct became Bladen Precinct and Onslow Precinct.
+It was named for the House of Hanover.
+In 1750 the northern part of New Hanover County became Duplin County and during 1764 another part of New Hanover County was combined with part of Bladen County to form Brunswick County.
+In 1875 the separation of northern New Hanover County went to form Pender County.

 New Hanover County Wills and other Records Available to Members of North Carolina Pioneers

 Images of Wills, Book C, 1747 to 1858